-Having spent many years hiking trails throughout the world and in my homeland of Australia I could see the effects on others who had not considered their nutrition fully while on the trail.
-As a long distance hiker, I know all too well of how the body responds and can break down over time if the nutritional needs are not met.
+Having spent many years hiking trails throughout the world and in my homeland of Australia, I could see the effects on others who had not considered their nutrition fully while on the trail.
+As a long-distance hiker, I know all too well how the body responds and can break down over time if the nutritional needs are not met.

 If your equipment like your tent gets a rip or your backpack has a hole you will manage and it can be fixed.
-This does not necessarily mean you are of the trail or you adventure is over.
+This does not necessarily mean you are on the trail or your adventure is over.
 If your body breaks down then more often than not you are off the trail or adventure over!

-At Feed the Hike we are offering yummy homemade dehydrated meals for when you are in the great outdoors.
-We have a range of delicious homemade wholesome meals packed full of healthy nutrients, very lightweight , do not take up much room in your pack and they also are multi-purpose.
+At Feed the Hike, we are offering yummy homemade dehydrated meals for when you are in the great outdoors.
+We have a range of delicious homemade wholesome meals packed full of healthy nutrients, very lightweight, do not take up much room in your pack and are also multi-purpose.

-Soup is what I have on trail all the time for lunch as well as dinner.
-Lunch time favourite soup would have to be the Spring vegetable or French Vegetable.
+Soup is what I have on trial all the time for lunch as well as dinner.
+Lunchtime favourite soup would have to be the Spring vegetable or French Vegetable.
 These ones are so packed with nutrients I always get that pick me up and go without being too full so I can finish the day strong.

 In 2018 she published her first book, The Capes, this is a guidebook to walking the popular Western Australian Coastal Track, the Cape to Cape.

 In 2019 Michelle published her second book, Feed the Hike, on sustaining your hike with mind, body and diet.
 It was this book that has led her to create a tasty range of healthy soups for hikers and adventurers of all kinds to enjoy while on their journey.